blink616/blink616/README.md

 ### Software Engineer at Intech Process Automation Company
 Date: Nov 2022 - Present*

+ - Understanding clients requirements and integrating new feature on the existing platform
  - Translated designs & wireframes into high-quality code and wrote application interface code via JavaScript following React.js workflows
-- Identified web-based user interactions and developed highly-responsive user interface components via React concepts
-- Optimizing backend and frontend Queries increasing the performance of the frontend.
+ - Identified web-based user interactions and developed highly- responsive user interface components via React concepts Optimizing backend and frontend Queries increasing the performance of the frontend.
+ - Integrated Twilio Conversations on the whole platform.
+Text Messages, Voice Messages, Video Call Conferences.

+### Software Engineer at ThinkSoft - Part Time
+Date: April 2021 - June 2022
+ - Worked on a team and project management tool called SuperLeader.
+SuperLeader is a project management tool where you can assign tasks to your team members while working on a project.
+It has many features for increased productivity, time logging, agile methodologies implementation, and a calendar for meeting integration.
+I worked on all parts of the system along with the lead project.
+The project stack was MERNG (Mongoose, Express, React, Node, and GraphQl).
+This internship was my first and helped me improve my development experience and skills.
+ - Backend development in Node and Express along with GraphQl Resolvers and MongoDb database, Oauth2 for single sign-in option
+ - Frontend development in NextJs, AntDesigns for reusable components

 ## Education